Autoimmune regulator: Function

-In the thymus, the AIRE causes transcription of a wide selection of organ-specific genes that create proteins that are usually only expressed in peripheral tissues, creating an "immunological self-shadow" in the thymus.
+In the thymus, the autoimmune regulator (AIRE) induces the transcription of a broad array of organ-specific genes, resulting in the production of proteins that are normally restricted to peripheral tissues.
+This ectopic expression creates an "immunological self-shadow" that exposes developing T cells to peripheral antigens, thereby facilitating the negative selection of self-reactive T cells and promoting central tolerance.
+This discovery was achieved through the combined efforts of researchers in Diane Mathis' lab— including Mark Anderson (immunologist)—and those in the Christopher Goodnow lab, where Adrian Liston led this work.

+Studies have shown that AIRE is also expressed in a subset of stromal cells in secondary lymphoid tissues, though these cells express a distinct set of tissue‐restricted antigens compared to medullary thymic epithelial cells.
 It is important that self-reactive T cells that bind strongly to self-antigen are eliminated in the thymus (via the process of negative selection), otherwise they may later encounter and bind to their corresponding self-antigens and initiate an autoimmune reaction.
 So the expression of non-local proteins by AIRE in the thymus reduces the threat of autoimmunity by promoting the elimination of auto-reactive T cells that bind antigens not normally found in the thymus.
 Furthermore, it has been found that AIRE is expressed in a population of stromal cells located in secondary lymphoid tissues, however these cells appear to express a distinct set of TRAs compared to mTECs.

-Research in knockout mice has demonstrated that AIRE functions through initiating the transcription of a diverse set of self-antigens, such as insulin, in the thymus.
-This expression then allows maturing thymocytes to become tolerant towards peripheral organs, thereby suppressing autoimmune disease.
+Research in knockout mice has demonstrated that AIRE functions through initiating the transcription of a complete spectrum of self-antigens in the thymus.
+This expression then allows maturing thymocytes to become tolerant towards peripheral organs, thereby avoiding autoimmune disease.

 The AIRE gene is expressed in many other tissues as well.
-AIRE gene is also expressed in the 33D1+ subset of dendritic cells in mouse and in human dendritic cells.
+The AIRE gene is also expressed in the 33D1+ subset of dendritic cells in mouse and in human dendritic cells.